zephyrshare/zephyrshare/docs/BASE_PROMPT.md

 ### Next.js Component Types

-- **Server Components** are rendered on the server using the `server` directive and cannot utilize React hooks - this means that `useState` and `useEffect` CANNOT be used in a server component.
-If `useState` and `useEffect` would like to be used, they can be written in a Client Component that is then imported into the server component.
-As a note, it's assumed that Next.js components are server components unless otherwise specified.
-Note, server components must have the "use server" directive at the top of the file.
-Another note, server components can be defined as async functions and can use the `await` keyword within them to fetch data.
+**Server Components**

+- rendered on the server and must have the "use server" directive at the top of the file
+- CANNOT utilize React hooks like `useState` and `useEffect`
+- can be defined as async functions and can use the `await` keyword within them to fetch data.

+**Client Components**

-- **Client Components** are rendered on the client using the `client` directive and can use React hooks - this means that `useState` and `useEffect` CAN be used in a client component.
-If `useState` and `useEffect` are not used, the component can usually be written as a Server Component.
-Note, client components must have the "use client" directive at the top of the file.
+- rendered on the client and must have the "use client" directive at the top of the file
+- CAN utilize React hooks like `useState` and `useEffect`

 ### Linking